jacob-pro/game-of-life-concurrent/README.md

 Bristol COMS20001_2019 Concurrent Computing (Yr 2),
 Coursework 1: Game of Life

-Various concurrent implementations of Conway's Game of Life
+Various concurrent implementations of Conway's Game of Life.

+The primary stage of the assignment was to implement the GoL using Go channels in a halo-exchange system, the secondary stage allowed us to choose our own method with the goal of making it as fast as possible.
+I took an unconventional but very fast approach - writing the core logic in Rust and linking it as a static library!

 ## Building